dokku/dokku/docs/checks-examples.md

 /images/logo.png
 ```

-To check an application that supports multiple hostnames, use relative URLs that include the hostname, for example:
+To check an application that supports multiple hostnames, use relative URLs that include the hostname:

 ```
 //admin.example.com     Admin Dashboard
 //static.example.com/logo.png
 ```

-You can also specify the protocol to explicitly check HTTPS requests.
+You can also specify the protocol to explicitly check HTTPS requests:

 ```
 https://admin.example.com     Admin Dashboard
 https://static.example.com/logo.png
 ```

-### Checks Settings
+### Check Settings

 The default behavior is to wait for `5` seconds before running the checks, to timeout the checks after `30` seconds, and to attempt the checks `5` times.
 If the checks fail `5` times, the deployment is considered failed and the old container will continue serving traffic.

-You can change the default behavior by setting `WAIT`, `TIMEOUT`, and `ATTEMPTS` to different values in the `CHECKS` file.
-For example:
+You can change the default behavior by setting `WAIT`, `TIMEOUT`, and `ATTEMPTS` to different values in the `CHECKS` file:

 ```
 WAIT=30     # Wait 1/2 minute